Hello everyone!

 Installing and Configuring Apache

-Now we will install the Apache web server and some important dependencies for PHP and other functionalities.
+Now we will install the Apache web server and some important dependencies for PHP and other features.

 Use the script below: